irods/contrib/irods_audit_elk_stack/README.md

 RabbitMQ receives AMQP 1.0 messages containing JSON data from the audit plugin.
 The Python daemon takes the messages from RabbitMQ, does a little type conversion in the JSON, and puts the information in Elasticsearch.
 Kibana is configured with a sample dashboard that displays extracted metrics from the data in Elasticsearch.

+### Building the Container

+The Dockerfile from which this container is built uses new syntax and must be built with BuildKit.
+Recent versions of Docker come with BuildKit bundled in.

+To build this container, use [`docker buildx`](https://docs.docker.com/engine/reference/commandline/buildx/).
+Alternatively, use `docker build` with the environment variable `DOCKER_BUILDKIT` set to `1`.

 ### Credentials

 RabbitMQ is configured with an administrator account with username `test` and password `test`.